yuriysydor1991/Qt1SimpleTextEditor/README.md

 To run project wide checks with help of cppcheck, execute next command:

 ```
-mkdir -vp build && cd build && cmake ../ && cmake --build . --target cppcheck-project
+mkdir -vp build && cd build && cmake ../ && cmake --build . --target unstable-cppcheck
 ```

-ALl the warnings and errors if any will be printed for the stdout.
+All the warnings and errors if any will be printed for the stdout.